aviralsingh108/aviralsingh108/README.md

 [![An image of @aviral108's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/aviral108)](https://holopin.io/@aviral108)

-I am a fullstack developer from India 🇮🇳 I am working as a Consultant at [Sony](https://www.sonyindiasoftware.co.in//)
+I am a frontend developer from India 🇮🇳 I am working as a Consultant at [Sony](https://www.sonyindiasoftware.co.in//)

 ### Currently I am working with ...